GaryCollins-Sec/Siem-Home-Lab/README.md

-I utilized Nmap 7.94SVN on my Kali Linux machine to conduct an aggressive scan of the target endpoint.
-By executing the nmap -A -T4 command, I performed simultaneous OS detection, service versioning, and traceroute analysis to map the attack surface of the Ubuntu-Victim.
-The scan successfully identified the target as an Oracle VirtualBox virtual NIC with a rapid response time of 0.0014s latency, confirming the high-speed connectivity within my isolated lab environment.
-This activity was designed to trigger "Multiple connection attempts" alerts within the Wazuh SIEM, allowing me to verify that the manager could distinguish between standard network traffic and active scanning behavior.
+I conducted an aggressive network scan from the Kali Linux attacker host using Nmap to enumerate the Ubuntu victim’s attack surface.
+By executing the nmap -A -T4 command, I performed OS detection, service versioning, and traceroute analysis to simulate active reconnaissance behavior.
+This activity was intentionally designed to generate a high volume of connection attempts, allowing me to evaluate whether the Wazuh SIEM could detect and alert on scanning behavior and distinguish it from normal network traffic.